juliasilge/supervised-ML-case-studies-course/slides/chapter3_01.md

 # Let's get started!

+Notes 🙌

-Notes 🙌: It's time for you to get started with this new dataset and see what you can learn.
+Notes ime for you to get started with this new dataset and see what you can learn.

 ---